vavans/2048Versus/README.md

 2048Versus
 ==========

+This is a TypeScript implementation of a 2048 game simulator.

-Dump your ia code and fight against other ias
+Dump your js ia code and fight against other ias